jon-harper/OmniBox/docs/tour.md

 | `Main Body - Rear No Fans.stl`           | 1            | [STL][11]   | [STL][15]   |
 | `Main Body - Rear with 40mm Exhausts.stl`| 1            | [STL][12]   | [STL][16]   |

-## :material-alpha-t-box-outline: Trays
+## :material-alpha-t-box: Trays

 Trays are used for mounting parts internally.
 They come in three types:

 [![the three types of trays][2]][2]

-1. :material-alpha-t-box-outline: :material-alpha-m-box: MCU tray
+1. :material-alpha-t-box: :material-alpha-m-box-outline: MCU tray
-2. :material-alpha-t-box-outline: :material-alpha-l-box: Lower bay tray
+2. :material-alpha-t-box: :material-alpha-l-box-outline: Lower bay tray
-3. :material-alpha-t-box-outline: :material-alpha-c-box: CPU tray
+3. :material-alpha-t-box: :material-alpha-c-box-outline: CPU tray

 Tray templates are available in both `STEP` and Fusion 360 format to add support for new products.

-### :material-alpha-t-box-outline: :material-alpha-m-box: MCU tray
+### :material-alpha-t-box: :material-alpha-m-box-outline: MCU tray

 MCU trays mount a microcontroller unit--your 3D printer board.

 [List of supported MCUs][24]

-### :material-alpha-t-box-outline: :material-alpha-l-box: Lower Bay
+### :material-alpha-t-box: :material-alpha-l-box-outline: Lower Bay

 The lower bay is a configurable area to mount parts like buck converters and MOSFETs.

 [List of supported lower bay parts][25]

-### :material-alpha-t-box-outline: :material-alpha-c-box: CPU Tray
+### :material-alpha-t-box: :material-alpha-c-box-outline: CPU Tray

 The CPU tray is an optional mount for a Raspberry Pi.
 There is a blank cover if you do not use a Raspberry Pi or other SoC CPU.

 [List of supported CPUs][23]

-## :material-alpha-p-box-outline: Panels
+## :material-alpha-p-box: Panels

 [![callout of each panel type][3]][3]

-1. :material-alpha-p-box-outline: :material-alpha-f-box: Front panel
+1. :material-alpha-p-box: :material-alpha-f-box-outline: Front panel
-2. :material-alpha-p-box-outline: :material-alpha-d-box: Display panel
+2. :material-alpha-p-box: :material-alpha-d-box-outline: Display panel
-3. :material-alpha-p-box-outline: :material-alpha-l-box: Lid
+3. :material-alpha-p-box: :material-alpha-l-box-outline: Lid
-4. :material-alpha-p-box-outline: :material-alpha-r-box: Rear panel (not visible)
+4. :material-alpha-p-box: :material-alpha-r-box-outline: Rear panel (not visible)
-5. :material-alpha-f-box-outline: :material-alpha-c-box: Fan cage (see [next section](#fan-cages))
+5. :material-alpha-f-box: :material-alpha-c-box-outline: Fan cage (see [next section](#fan-cages))

 | Panels        | Qty | Folder Link | Notes |
 |---------------|-----|-------------|-------|